Mixed with cream cheese, Mexican spices and diced jalapenos, this creamy bean dip recipe is easy to make and is the perfect appetizer or snack!

 - 1/2 teaspoon paprika

 - diced tomatoes, cotija cheese, chopped cilantro

 - In a large bowl, mix all ingredients together using a hand mixer or food processor.

 - Transfer mixture into a square baking dish and bake for 25 minutes.

-- Top with feta cheese, diced tomatoes and chopped cilantro.
+- Top with crumbled cotija cheese, diced tomatoes and chopped cilantro.

 I received free product from La Preferida.
 They did not, however, pay me to say nice things.
 All content and opinions expressed here are my own.